How to Find and Choose an Ohio Mesothelioma Lawyer

 • Rubber Plants: Goodyear, Firestone and others had plants in Akron.
 Workers used asbestos-contaminated talc to keep the rubber from sticking together.
 In 2020, a $72.5 million settlement occurred between rubber workers and the talc supplier.

-• Schools: Frequent use of asbestos in construction materials in buildings like schools occurred for most of the 20th century.
-These materials remain in many older schools, putting staff, teachers and students at potential risk.
+• Schools: Asbestos exposure in Ohio schools happens because the toxic mineral was frequently used in construction materials like insulation, floor tiles and ceiling materials in the 20th century.
+These materials remain in many older buildings across the state, putting staff, teachers and students at potential risk during renovations or deterioration.

 • Steel mills and factories: Wheeling-Pittsburgh Steel, AK Steel Holding Corporation and LTV Steel had operations in Ohio that put metal workers at risk.
 Asbestos exposure risks also apply to manufacturers of car parts and appliances, such as employees of Ohio Cast Products.